FoxLisk/alttp-notes/my_todos.md

 - [ ] New Game+ romhack `[5/10]` - a romhack to start you with full equipment in Link's house (this is required because Zelda doesn't spawn if you already have MS+).
 - [ ] Save Generator `[4/10]` - I already [have some save generators](https://foxlisk.com/dwnmg.html), but I think it would be nice to have a more general one.
 - [ ] Hosted Route Comparison Timer `[4/10]` - I [have a tool for comparing routes by adding rooms together](/tools/compare_times.py), but currently it's annoying and manual to use; you have to write `yaml` and run a python script.
 It would be cool to make this publically easily available.

+# Canceled

+- Stream Guide (was `Planned`).
+I offered to update this very old guide but upon further consideration I don't think anyone actually needs this guide to exist.
+Streaming is a lot easier and better documented now, the ALttP community doesn't need its own little guide on how to stream.